madmissmolly/F21DG.Visualisation/README.md

 #### Finding Functions
 These functions calculate all the Points needed to draw a bike.
-These calculations are all basic trigonomerty or geometry and have been based off of the descipriptions and diagram that can be found [here]{https://geometrygeeks.bike/understanding-bike-geometry}.
+These calculations are all basic trigonometry or geometry and have been based off of the descriptions and diagram that can be found [here]{https://geometrygeeks.bike/understanding-bike-geometry}.
 #### Drawing Functions
 These functions use Path.Line and Path.(shape) to draw the elements of the bike into an HTML5 Canvas.
 These [Path]{https://paperjs.org/reference/path/} functions (along with [Point]{http://paperjs.org/reference/point/} objects that are provided to these functions) are from [Paper.js]{https://paperjs.org/}.
 #### Core Functions